jhdorsett/jhdorsett.github.io/people.md

 title: "Persons"
 ---

 Currently, our lab has three active PhD students and two former students who are working as research associates.
-We are maybe? interested in hearing from potential students. [email](https://gmail.com)
+We are maybe interested in hearing from potential students.
+We also have some undergraduate researchers who work with us and need to be added into this page. [email](https://gmail.com)

 # Current Members